lab9k/scripts-voor-gent-2040-en/README.md

 bundle exec jekyll serve --watch
 ```

-To build as changes are being made.
+to build as changes are being made.

 ## Github pages